katcipis/katcipis.github.io/content/blog/mux-channels-go.md

-Here I will provide some context on how the concept of multiplexing (or joining) channels got into my life, how it changed how I design concurrent algorithms and present an implementation of that idea.
+Here I will provide some context on how the concept of multiplexing (or joining) channels got into my life, how it changed how I design concurrent algorithms and present an implementation of that idea comparing with a more common alternative.

 I have a feeling that this may be something well know by people who have experience with concurrent algorithms,